MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 If you package your app as .pkg or .dmg, you must specify a version and build in App Center manually.

-### UWP
+### Windows

-For UWP, you must produce an app package.
-App Center supports releasing app packages of type .appx, .appxbundle, .appxupload, .msix, .msixbundle, .msixupload, or .zip.
-For full details of this process, see the official [Microsoft UWP documentation][uwp-package].
+App Center supports releasing Windows app packages of type .appx, .appxbundle, .appxupload, .msix, .msixbundle, .msixupload, or .zip.
+For full details on how to package your app in AppX or MSIX formats, see the official [Microsoft UWP documentation][uwp-package].

-### WPF and WinForms

-For WPF and WinForms, a variety of formats are supported.
-You can package your app in the UWP formats listed above or as a .zip or .msi package.
 If .zip or .msi are used, you must specify a build version in App Center manually.

 ## Uploading the package